You're viewing Apigee Edge documentation.

 - By default, all users associated with an organization can view details about other organization users, such as email address, first name, and last name.

 It's important to understand that user roles are specific to the organization in which they were assigned.
 An Apigee Edge user can belong to multiple organizations, but roles are organization-specific.
-For example, a user can be have the organization administrator role in one org and only the user role in another.
+For example, a user can be have the organization administrator role in one organization and only the user role in another.

 Assigning roles to users with the Edge API

 You can use the Edge API to assign users to a role.
 The following example uses the Add a user to a role API to add the user to the Operations Administrator role:

 curl https://api.enterprise.apigee.com/v1/o/org_name/userroles/opsadmin/users \ -X POST \ -H "Content-Type:application/x-www-form-urlencoded" \ -d 'email@example.com' -u orgAdminEmail:pword

 Where org_name is the name of your organization.